Essex Property Trust, Inc. research snapshot

 Fundamental monitor

-Track Q2 2026 earnings, Core FFO guidance, same-property revenue and NOI, financial occupancy, lease trade-out spreads, Bay Area tech hiring, property taxes, insurance, debt maturity costs, and management buybacks.
+Track Q3 2026 Core FFO, same-property revenue and NOI, blended rent growth, financial occupancy, lease trade-out spreads, Bay Area tech hiring, property taxes, insurance, debt maturities, liquidity, and management buybacks.

 Position sizing should reflect that ESS is a leveraged real estate equity, not a bond substitute.
-Dividend history helps quality, but it does not remove price, rate, or local-market risk.
+The Dividend Aristocrat history supports quality, but it does not remove price, rate, or local-market risk.

 Investment research summary